hypered/iterata-archive/README.md

 what is done in [iterata-md](https://github.com/hypered/iterata-md)) for one example legislative text, and doing it again for all its archived versions.

-Each version of one text is recorded in a separate commit.
-This lets us have a better idea of what Git can offer, including existing the GitHub interface to explore the different versions.
+Each version is recorded in a separate commit.
+This lets us have a better idea of what Git can offer, including using the GitHub interface to explore the different versions.

 # Exploring on GitHub